VCityTeam/UD-Viz/UDV-Core/examples/MAM/Install.md

-#Installation
+# Installation

-Once the UDV is installed you can install MAM.
+Once that UDV is installed you can install MAM.
 You can deploy this actual software to get a demonstration of MAM.

-##Setting before launch MAM
+## Setting before launch MAM

-If you want to observe a city you have to make sure of several thing :
+If you want to observe a city you have to make sure of several things :
-*  redefine projection use by Proj4 & extent, limits of projection
+ * adjust the projection mode by Proj4 & extent, limits of projection

-###How added en extra layers
+### How to add en extra layers

 * Import new layer by following iTowns method
     * To show more than one map at the time, you must change the opacity of the layer by added an extra line while import it ( opacity = float) the opacity is an float in range 0 to 1 (at 0 the layer is invisible)